FlowiseAI/FlowiseDocs/configuration/rate-limit.md

 Using the example above, that means only 20 messages are allowed to be received in 60 seconds.
 The rate limitation is tracked by IP-address.
 If you have deployed Flowise on cloud service, you'll have to set `NUMBER_OF_PROXIES` env variable.

-## Rate Limit Setup Guide
+## Cloud-Hosted Rate Limit Setup Guide

-1. **Host Flowise:** Begin by hosting the Flowise service.
+1. **Cloud Host Flowise:** Start by hosting Flowise in the cloud.
-2. **Set Environment Variable:** Create an environment variable named `NUMBER_OF_PROXIES` and set its value to `1` within your hosting environment.
+2. **Set Environment Variable:** Create an environment variable named `NUMBER_OF_PROXIES` and set its value to `0` in your hosting environment.
+3. **Restart Cloud-Hosted Flowise Service:** This enables Flowise to apply changes of environment variables.
-3. **Check IP Address:** To verify the IP address, access the following URL: `{{hosted_url}}/api/v1/ip`.
+4. **Check IP Address:** To verify the IP address, access the following URL: `{{hosted_url}}/api/v1/ip`.
 You can do this either by entering the URL into your web browser or by making an API request.
-4. **Compare IP Addresses:** After making the request, compare the IP address returned to your current IP address.
+5. **Compare IP Address** After making the request, compare the IP address returned to your current IP address.
 You can find your current IP address by visiting either of these websites:
    * [http://ip.nfriedly.com/](http://ip.nfriedly.com/)
    * [https://api.ipify.org/](https://api.ipify.org/)
-5. **Adjust Proxies:** If the IP address returned does not match your current IP address, increase the number of proxies by 1.
+6. **Incorrect IP Address:** If the returned IP address does not match your current IP address, increase `NUMBER_OF_PROXIES` by 1 and restart Cloud-Hosted Flowise.
 Repeat this process until the IP address matches your own.